 Forth & Clyde Canal: Lock 20, Wyndford bypass works

-Using an investment of ÂŁ448,000 and working in partnership with Scottish Water, we are constructing a lock bypass and reinstating a section of towpath for public use.
+Using an investment of more than ÂŁ500,000, and working in partnership with Scottish Water, we are constructing a lock bypass and reinstating a section of towpath for public use.
 These works will improve water control and will be linked to the smart canal operating systems.
 The first installations of these technologies, which monitor weather and automatically lower water levels to absorb surface water run-off, took place in North Glasgow from 2018.
 We are now adding this functionality to locks at the Falkirk end of the canal, starting at Lock 20 (Wyndford Road).

-Information for visitors and residents
+Information for residents, visitors and boatersÂ

 If you have any queries, please do not hesitate to contact Scottish Canals on enquiries@ScottishCanals.co.uk or on 0141 332 6936 (Monday to Thursday 8.30am-5pm and Friday 8.30am - 4.30pm).
 For urgent contact (to report a situation that is an emergency), the number is 0800 072 9900.